 Purchase a Wizard

 Overview of the seed cleaning process used at Wild Garden Seed, with complete process descriptions for kale and lettuce seed.
-Discussion of the advantages and limitations of winnowing, and how best to combine winnowing and screening steps to clean seed efficiency.
+Discussion of the advantages and limitations of winnowing, and how best to combine winnowing and screening steps to clean seed efficiently.
 Listing of useful screen sizes for common vegetable seeds.
 Table of screens and Winnow Wizard settings across a wide range of seed sizes.
 Summary of ways in which the Winnow Wizard has streamlined and improved seed cleaning at Wild Garden.

 My name is Markael Luterra (I go by Mark).
 Luterra Enterprises is a portfolio of my designs, ideas, and knowledge that I feel sufficiently confident in to offer to others.
 I don’t wish to convince you to buy anything you don’t need.
 Rather, I wish to offer solutions that have worked for employers, clients, and my own endeavors.
 Suggested improvements are welcome.